-Today, I’ve got an amazing opportunity to introduce you to one of my old friend- Mr. Market.
+Today, we have got an amazing opportunity to introduce you to one of our old friend- Mr. Market.
 Many of you might already know him.
 However today, you are getting an amazing chance to personally meet him.

 Mr. Market: My old Emotional Manic Friend

 First of all, I would like to mention that Mr. Market is a fictional character created by the father of value investing- Benjamin Graham in his best selling book- “The Intelligent Investor.
 Knowing this character can radically change the way you look at investing.